 I figured we’d be sitting in a park until 6 am when the first train arrived.
 Suddenly, Josh says he thinks he found something.
 And by finding something I mean a drainage tunnel just tall enough to fit our tent and filled with massive spiders and a dead bird sitting about three feet from the entrance.
 Yes, it happened.
 And no, I didn’t sleep well.

-If you think you won’t ever fight with your significant other while traveling, that’s really cute.
-An elongated fight between Josh and I led to us sitting silently in a patch of bushes overlooking the ocean in A Curona, Spain.
-By the time things were solved the sun had set, we were miles from the train station and had already walked close to fifteen miles that day.
+A tough backpacking day led to us sitting silently in a patch of bushes overlooking the ocean in A Curona, Spain.
+I was Hangry.
+By the time I was done being dramatic the sun had set, we were miles from the train station and had already walked close to fifteen miles that day.
 Mentally, emotionally, and physically exhausted we said ‘screw it’ and slept in that same bush.

 The perks of being young, dumb, and able to sleep just about anywhere.
 On the bright side, we had an epic front-row seat to the sunset over the north Atlantic Coast.